kaatinga/settings/README.md

 ...
 ```

-Otherwise, the function return an error.
+Otherwise, the function returns an error.